Reece-Carruthers/reece-carruthers/README.md

-### Hi there 👋 I am a final year student at Northumbria University and will finish in July 2024.
+### Hi there 👋 I am a final year student at Northumbria University and will graduate in July 2024.

 [reececarruthers.co.uk](https://reececarruthers.co.uk/)